 While your mind is on home equity, maybe you’ve thought about a cash-out refinance, or maybe it’s time to sell and buy anew.

-If you’re curious about a home loan or mortgage refinance, see what SoFi offers.
+If you’re curious about a home financing or mortgage refinancing options, see what SoFi offers.
 With competitive rates, flexible terms, and a simplified online application process, we can help you find the right loan product for your needs.

 Photo credit: iStock/Chainarong Prasertthai